 I’m associate professor of philosophy of science at the Centre for Science Studies at Aarhus University in Denmark.

 My PhD (in philosophy) is from the University of Leeds (2008).
-Prior to my appointment in Aarhus, I taught at the University of Birmingham (UK), and had research fellowships at the universities of Stockholm, Konstanz, and Pittsburgh (as fellow at Centre for Philosophy of Science).
-I recently visited the Department of Philosophy at the UBC in Vancouver.
+Prior to my appointment in Aarhus, I taught at the University of Birmingham (UK), and had research and visiting fellowships at the universities of Stockholm, Konstanz, and Pittsburgh (as fellow at Centre for Philosophy of Science).
+Most recently I was a visiting professor at the Department of Philosophy at the UBC in Vancouver.

 News